cavemancave/nvr-assistant/README.md

 1. test the automation:
     install mosquitto on ubuntu, and publish to topics
     ```bash
-    mosquitto_pub -h hass_ip -u hass_user -P hass_password -t nvr/notification/image -f fall.jpg
+    mosquitto_pub -h hass_ip -u hass_user -P hass_password -t nvr/notification/image -f test/fall.jpg
     mosquitto_pub -h hass_ip -u hass_user -P hass_password -t nvr/notification/trigger -m "yes"
     ```
-    now, you should get the notification on your phone.
-A message with a thumbnil.
-On Android OS, there will be a expand icon to show the whole image, but cannot expand on IOS.
+    You should now receive a notification on your phone, including a message with a thumbnail image.
+On Android, you can tap the expand icon to view the full image.
+However, this feature is not supported on iOS.
     ![notification_example](test/notification_example.png)
 1. create a test rtsp stream
     the live.mp4 is 5 fps, can't be read directly, if your test.mp4 has a normal fps, this step is not needed.